REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: POMDP Construction and Probabilistic Execution

 Next, we note that actions in $A_1^P$ cause p-state transitions but provide no observations, while actions in $A_2^P$ do not cause p-state changes but provide observations, and terminal actions in $A_3^P$ cause transition to the absorbing state and provide no observations.
 To use state of the art POMDP solvers, we need to represent $T^P$ and $O^P$ as a collection of tables, one for each action.
-More precisely, $T_a^P[s_i, s_j]=p$ iff $\langle s_i, a, s_j \rangle \in T^P$ and its probability is $p$.
-In a similar manner, $O_a^P[s_i, z_j]=p$ iff $\langle s_i, a, z_j \rangle \in O^P$ and its probability is $p$.
+Specifically, $T_a^P[s_i, s_j]=p$ iff $\langle s_i, a, s_j \rangle \in T^P$ and its probability is $p$.
+Also, $O_a^P[s_i, z_j]=p$ iff $\langle s_i, a, z_j \rangle \in O^P$ and its probability is $p$.
 Algorithm~\ref{alg:pomdpTO} describes the construction of $T^P$ and $O^P$.

 Some specific steps of Algorithm~\ref{alg:pomdpTO} are elaborated below. \begin{itemize} \item After initialization, Lines 3--12 of Algorithm~\ref{alg:pomdpTO} handle special cases.
 For instance, any terminal action will cause a transition to the terminal p-state and provide no observations (Lines 4-5).